dalguete/githooks/README.md

   Files inside it will be called sequentially, using alphanumeric sort, so you state their execution order.

-* **trackedhooks/**: link that points to .githooks/ folder, to make them available here.
+* **trackedhooks/**: link that points to .githooks/trackedhooks/ folder, to make them available here.
 Inner structure must follow the one for "*hook names folder*.d/".
-Only changes performed here are committable.
+  Only changes performed here are committable; you know, because .githooks/ folder will live inside the repo.

 * **_.sh**: special file used to concentrate all git hooks activity.
 Remember all files in *hook files* are links to this one?
 Well, that's because this